freeCodeCamp/freeCodeCamp/guide/english/accessibility/accessibility-basics/index.md

 In one sense, if your site is public on the Internet, that website is accessible to everyone with a web browser.

-But is all the content on your website actually readable, usable, and understandable for everyone?
-Are there no thresholds that bar certain  people from "accessing" all the information you are exposing?
+But, is all the content on your website actually readable, usable, and understandable by everyone?
+Are there no thresholds that bar certain people from 'accessing' all the information you are exposing?

 You could ask yourself questions such as the following: